-On the Record Date (as defined below), the redemption price per share was approximately \$ (which is expected to be the same approximate amount two business days prior to the Shareholder Meeting), based on the aggregate amount on deposit in the Trust Account of approximately \$ as of the Record Date (including interest not previously released to L&F to pay its taxes), divided by the total number of then outstanding Public Shares.
-The closing price of the Class A Ordinary Shares on the New York Stock Exchange on the Record Date was \$.
-Accordingly, if the market price of the Class A Ordinary Shares were to remain the same until the date of the
+On the Record Date (as defined below), the redemption price per share was approximately \$10.15 (which is expected to be the same approximate amount two business days prior to the Shareholder Meeting), based on the aggregate amount on deposit in the Trust Account of approximately \$175,130,000 as of the Record Date (including interest not previously released to L&F to pay its taxes), divided by the total number of then outstanding Public Shares.
+The closing price of the Class A Ordinary Shares on the New York Stock Exchange on the Record Date was

-Shareholder Meeting, exercising redemption rights would result in a public shareholder receiving approximately [more/less] per share than if the shares were sold in the open market.
+\$10.11.
+Accordingly, if the market price of the Class A Ordinary Shares were to remain the same until the date of the Shareholder Meeting, exercising redemption rights would result in a public shareholder receiving approximately \$0.04 more per share than if the shares were sold in the open market.
 L&F cannot assure shareholders that they will be able to sell their Class A Ordinary Shares in the open market, even if the market price per share is lower than the redemption price stated above, as there may not be sufficient liquidity in its securities when such shareholders wish to sell their shares.
 L&F believes that such redemption right enables its public shareholders to determine whether or not to sustain their investments for an additional period if L&F does not complete the Business Combination on or before the Termination Date.

 Approval of the Extension Amendment Proposal is a condition to the implementation of the Charter Extension.
 In addition, L&F will not proceed with the Charter Extension if L&F will not have at least \$5,000,001 of net tangible assets following approval of the Extension Amendment Proposal, after taking into account the Redemption.
-L&F cannot predict the amount that will remain in the Trust Account following the Redemption if the Extension Amendment Proposal is approved, and the amount remaining in the Trust Account may be only a small fraction of the \$ that was in the Trust Account as of the Record Date.
+L&F cannot predict the amount that will remain in the Trust Account following the Redemption if the Extension Amendment Proposal is approved, and the amount remaining in the Trust Account may be only a small fraction of the approximately \$175,130,000 that was in the Trust Account as of the Record Date (including interest not previously released to L&F to pay its taxes).